Anello-Photonics/docs-A1/docs/sensor_calibrations.rst

 Paddle Wheel Calibration
 ---------------------------------

 The ANELLO Maritime INS uses paddle wheel input as a speed aiding source.
-From prior testing, the paddle wheels appear to have a speed-dependent scale factor which needs to be accounted for, and this can vary from boat-to-boat.
+Paddle wheels typically have a speed-dependent scale factor which needs to be accounted for, and this can vary from boat-to-boat.

 Each time the ANELLO Maritime INS is installed on a new boat model, the boat’s paddle wheel needs to be calibrated relative to the boat’s motor percentage.
 To calibrate the paddle wheel: